 WINNER of the 2015 Anthony Award for Best First Novel!

-Nominee for the 2015 Simon & Schuster Mary Higgins Clark Award!
+Finalist for the 2015 Mary Higgins Clark Award!

 Also winner of the Lovey Award for Best First Novel, the Killer Nashville Silver Falchion for Best First Mystery/Thriller, and the Illinois Woman’s Press Association Mate E. Palmer Communications Award in Fiction!
 Nominated for the Macavity Award for Best First Novel, the Barry Award for Best Paperback Original, and the Left Coast Rosebud for Best First Novel!